paulsskiii/OOCL_Team/README.md

 ## 3. Trainee Instructions

-1. **Each trainee has their own personal repository**.
+1. **Each trainee has their own personal Branch'**.
-   - You will **upload your individual work only to your own repo**.
+   - You will **upload your individual work only to your own Branch**.
-   - Do **not** push code to the main repository or any other trainee's repository.
+   - Do **not** push code to the main Branch or any other trainee's Branch.

 2. **For group activities**:
-   - You will work in your assigned **group repository** for that week.
+   - You will work in your assigned **group Branch** for that week.
    - Only the **group leader** will push the group's code to the `main` branch.
    - Members can send their code to the leader or use pull requests.

 3. **Daily workflow**:
-   - Pull the latest changes from your own repo:
+   - Pull the latest changes from your own Branch:
      ```bash
      git pull origin main
      ```